sqrsy/rasa6-code/README.md

 The following programs are currently available:

-* Attack Decay:
+* Attack Decay Release:
 	* Author: sqrsy
-	* Purpose: Outputs a linear attack-decay (AD) enevelope.
+	* Purpose: Outputs a linear attack-release (AR) and attack-decay (AD) envelope.
-	* Jack 1: Trigger in.
+	* Jack 1: Gate in.
 	* Pot 1: The time it takes to attack (~100 ms to ~10 sec).
 	* Pot 2: The time it takes to decay (~100 ms to ~10 sec).
-	* Jack 2: The AD envelope.
-Max voltage is 4 volts.
-	* Jack 3: A short 4V gate once decay finishes.

-* Attack Release:
-	* Author: sqrsy
-	* Purpose: Outputs a linear attack-release (AR) enevelope.
-	* Jack 1: Gate in.
-Release begins once gate ends.
-	* Pot 1: The time it takes to attack (~100 ms to ~10 sec).
-	* Pot 2: The time it takes to release (~100 ms to ~10 sec).
 	* Jack 2: The AR envelope.
-Max voltage depends on gate.
-	* Jack 3: A short 4V gate once release finishes.

-* No Attack Decay:
-	* Author: sqrsy
-	* Purpose: Takes a trigger signal and decays it immediately.
-	* Jack 1: Trigger in.
-	* Pot 1: The maximum output voltage (500-4000 mV).
-	* Pot 2: The time it takes to decay 0.5% (1-100 ms).
-	* Jack 2: The trigger decay.
-	* Jack 3: The inverse.

-* No Attack Release:
-	* Author: sqrsy
-	* Purpose: Takes a gate signal and decays it after it finishes.
-	* Jack 1: Gate in.
-	* Pot 1: The maximum output voltage (500-4000 mV).
-	* Pot 2: The time it takes to decay 0.5% (1-100 ms).
-	* Jack 2: The gate and its decay.
+Releases after Gate.
-	* Jack 3: The inverse.
+	* Jack 3: The AD envelope.
+Ignores Gate.

 * Random Walk:
 	* Author: sqrsy